ColinGrime/Tweaky/README.md

 * `anvil-repair` - Right-clicking an anvil with an iron block will repair it slightly.
 * `armor-swap` - Shift over an armor stand to quick swap armor.
 * `bee-capture` - Right-click a bee with a beehive to capture it.
+* `break-deepslate` - Deepslate breaks instantly when mined with a netherite pickaxe, eff 5, and haste 2.
+* `break-ender-chest` - Protect your ender chests by picking between different break behaviors.
+* `break-glass` - Glass breaks instantly when broken by a Netherite Pickaxe (configurable).
+* `break-leaves` - Breaking leaves with a hoe will break an extra block on each side.
+Netherite hoes = 3x3x3.
+* `break-plants` - Breaking grass/flowers with a hoe will 3x3 break them.
+Netherite hoes = 5x5.
-* `concrete-conversion` - Throw concrete powder into a cauldron to turn it into concrete.
+* `cauldron-concrete` - Throw concrete powder into a cauldron to turn it into concrete.
+* `cauldron-mud` - Throw dirt into a cauldron to turn it into mud.
+* `coordinates` - Allows players to view their coordinates in the Action Bar.
 * `crops-bone-meal` - Allows players to bone meal any crop.
 * `crops-harvest` - Right-click crops with a hoe to harvest them.
-* `crops-lawn-mower` - Breaking grass/flowers with a hoe will 3x3 break them.
-Netherite hoes = 5x5.
-* `crops-trample-proof` - Prevents the trampling of crops.
+* `crops-protection` - Prevents the trampling of crops.
-* `deepslate-break` - Deepslate breaks instantly when mined with a netherite pickaxe, eff 5, and haste 2.
+* `death-notify` - Notifies the dying player where they died.
 * `double-doors` - Allows the opening of double doors with 1 click.
 * `doors-iron` - Allows you to open iron doors with your hand.
 * `drops-magnet` - Breaking blocks nearby will cause their item drops to go towards the player a little.
 * `enchanting-lapis` - Lapis stays in the lapis slot in enchanting tables when you close it.
+* `entity-dye` - Allows the dying of named mobs with dyes.
 * `entity-equip` - If a player throws an item close to an entity, they will auto equip it.
-* `entity-set-on-fire` - Right-clicking an entity with a flint & steel or fire charge sets it on fire.
+* `entity-ignite` - Right-clicking an entity with a flint & steel or fire charge sets it on fire.
-* `fire-dries-sponges` - Setting a sponge on fire dries it out instantly.
-* `glass-break` - Glass breaks instantly when broken by a Netherite Pickaxe (configurable).
+* `entity-silence` - Name an entity "silent" to make it silent or "unsilent" to undo it.
 * `happy-ghast-placement` - Blocks can now be placed on the top of happy ghast's heads.
 * `happy-ghast-speed` - Allows happy ghasts to move at a configurable speed while they are being ridden.
 * `hay-bale-bread` - Right-clicking a hay bale with a hoe automatically crafts and drops bread.